3.2 Medical History Review and Risk Cues

 5. Notify the dentist before treatment when the information could affect care.

-The exam rewards careful boundaries.
-A vague risk cue should not be ignored, but it also should not be turned into a diagnosis.
-Keep the record precise, communicate promptly, and let the dentist make the clinical decision.
+The exam rewards careful boundaries: a vague risk cue should never be ignored, but it should never be turned into a diagnosis either.
+Keep the record precise, communicate promptly, and let the dentist make the clinical call.

 Test Your Knowledge